Hailey0528/CarND-Vehicle-Detection/writeup.md

 Then I tried to vary the orientation, pixels_per_cell, cells_per_block.
 The last two HOG image of car image and notcar image are obtained with pix_per_block is equal to 4 and 16.
 It is obvious that the performance is not good as results with other parameters.
 The results with original parameters, with changed parameter cell_per_block=4 and cell_per_block=1 are quite small, whereas the results with the results with changed parameter orient=8 and cell_per_block=10 are a little different.
 But I can not decide which one is better.
 The results are as follows:
 ![alt text][image5]

-Except HOG features I also used color histogram features(), spatial binning features().
+Except HOG features I also used color histogram features (in function `color_hist()`: line 39 through 47 in `Classifier.py`), spatial binning features (in function `bin_spatial()`: line 33 through 38 in `Classifier.py`).

 #### 3. Classifier
 At first, I obtained all the features of car images and notcar images.
 Then I created a labels vector to save the expected results, which means, the result is 1 if this is car image, and the result is 0 if this is notcar image.
 After that, I shuffled all the data, slit it to train data and test data.
 Then `StandardScaler` implements the Transformer to computer the mean and standard deviation on the training fetures.
 And this transformation is also applied to test features.
+The code of this part is implemented in line 148 through 180 in `Classifier.py`.
 After I obtained the transformed train features and test features, I used a linear SVC to train a classifier.
 The results of different combination of parameters are as follows:

 | CHALLEL        		|     Color Space    | orientation   |  pix_per_cell   | cell_per_block   |Training Accuracy	| Test Accuracy    |